EnterpriseBranding/wordpress-meta-tags/readme.txt

 == Changelog ==

+= 2.0.2 =
+* Update: plugin is tested up to WP 5.0.0
+* Update: added a direct link to the meta tag editor in each page/post/product editor
+* Update: language files

 = 2.0.1 =
 * Update: added pagination for table, so it won't crash if there are too many items to display